| | | |

 How I prepared mentally

-I mentally prepared myself for a few days, went and bought a hatchet, sharpened my poultry sheers, watched too many youtube videos and I did it.
-Thinking about how to kill a duck for the first time is quite a daunting task.
+I mentally prepared myself for a few days, went and bought a hatchet, sharpened my poultry sheers, watched too many YouTube videos and I did it.
+Thinking about how to kill a duck for the first time is quite a daunting task, and I wanted to figure out the best way and the most basic steps so I didn’t have a hard time.

 I was culling ducks two days ago and I did it all by myself.
-I think most homesteaders would agree with me that the part where you actually take the life of an animal is the hardest part.
+I think most homesteaders would agree with me that taking the life of an animal is the hardest part.
+Butchering time is the hardest part, no matter what time of year it is.

 After that, you just have to make sure you don’t poke any innards that might spoil your meat.
 I won’t lie… I was scared and nervous and felt slightly guilty.
 But all in all, I did very well.